FACTBOX - Key political risks to watch in Pakistan

 POLITICAL VIOLENCE, GOVERNMENT WEAKNESS

-The Pakistan military, which has governed the country for more than half of its history, is often seen as the real driving force behind Pakistan's foreign and security policies.
+Army chief General Ashfaq Kayani, who has vowed to keep the military out of Pakistan's stormy politics, has dismissed rumours of a military coup, and said the army supported democracy.
+Still, military sources have told Reuters the army is fed up with Zardari and wants him out of office, but through legal means.

-Many political leaders are viewed as incompetent and corrupt, and have offered little guidance.
-Zardari's government is weak, dependent on unreliable coalition partners, and has limited control over the military.
+Although his position is largely ceremonial, Zardari wields considerable influence as leader of the ruling party and any forced departure would be a humiliation for the civilian leadership and could throw the country into turmoil.

-It has failed to tackle corruption or implement economic reforms.
-Serious problems in formulating and implementing policy will continue to deter investment.
+Political leaders, many of whom are seen as incompetent and corrupt, have offered little guidance.
+Zardari's government is weak, prone to splits, has limited control over the military and has failed to tackle corruption or reform the economy.
+Serious problems formulating and implementing policy will continue to deter investment.

 The government also faces growing political opposition.

-Politician and former cricket star Imran Khan is riding a wave of dissatisfaction with the government, and has held several large rallies across Pakistan, boosting his standing as a political force.
+Politician and former cricket star Imran Khan is riding a wave of dissatisfaction with the government, and brought at least 100,000 people onto the streets of Karachi at a December rally which increased the pressure on the civilian government and cemented Khan's standing as a political force.

 What to watch: